florianmarkusse/html-parser/README.md

 #### Node

 To make changes to specific nodes within the DOM, this library provides a set of functions for adding and updating properties, text content, and tags.
-These functions allow you to manipulate the HTML elements identified by their unique `node_id` within the DOM structure.
+These functions allow you to manipulate the HTML elements identified by their unique `flo_html_node_id` within the DOM structure.
 Below are some key node modification functions:

 ##### Adding Properties to an HTML Element

 - `flo_html_addPropertyToNodeStringsWithLength`: Add a property with a specified key and value to an HTML element.
-This function takes the `node_id` of the target element, the property key, property value, and other necessary parameters.
+This function takes the `flo_html_node_id` of the target element, the property key, property value, and other necessary parameters.

 - `addPropertyToNodeStrings`: A simplified version of the above function for adding a single property to an HTML element.